tryhackme/thm-discord-bot/README.md

 > FAQ
-vpn | Learn how to use OpenVPN to connect to our network! multivpn | Learn how to look for duplicate instance of your OpenVPN connection.
+vpn | Learn how to use OpenVPN to connect to our network! multivpn | Learn how to look for duplicate instance of your OpenVPN connection. vpnscript | Use our VPN troubleshooting script to diagnose common issues!

 > Rules Commands
 rules | Sends the rules.